-Frequently Asked QuestionsHere are answers to some of the most frequently asked questions by customers
+Frequently Asked QuestionsHere you can find the answers to the most frequently asked questions by our prospective students.

 What kind of visa do I need?

 Please note that you need a full valid passport.
-Since you will be staying in South Africa for one year, you will need to get a year long study permit.
+Since you will be staying in South Africa for one year, you will need to get a year-long study permit.
 In order to get this visa you will need a letter from Bushwise which we will provide.
-The consulate will take 30 working days to process this visa application, so please begin the application process as soon as you have booked your place.
+The consulate usually takes 30 working days to process this visa application.
+Please begin the application process as soon as you have booked your place.
 We advise you to not leave your country if you do not have the necessary study visa in hand.
 You are not allowed to study if you are in the country on a tourist visa.
 In order to apply for the visa, take the following with you, but also consult home affairs and/or recent travellers:

 - A full birth certificate (not an abridged one, it must include both parents details).

-- Passport (valid for no less than 30 days after expiry of intended visit and with at least 2 facing blank pages)
+- Passport (valid for 30 days or longer after the expiry of the intended visit and with at least two facing blank pages)

-- Police clearance certificate (this should not be more than 6 months old at time of visa application).
+- Police clearance certificate (not older than six months at the time of visa application).

-- Letter from Bushwise to include details of your accommodation, that you have complied with their fees, and an agreement that they will advise the authorities if you leave the course.
+- Letter from Bushwise to include details of your accommodation, that you have complied with our fees, and an agreement that we will advise the authorities if you leave the course.

 - Proof of financial stability (bank balance/statement)